-Damage Prevention: Regulations for excavations around CO2 pipelines to prevent damage to pipelines.
+Damage Prevention: Regulations for excavations around CO_2 pipelines to prevent damage to pipelines.
 Damage to pipelines is a leading cause of pipeline incidents.

-Operator Qualification: Require that operators have designated employees that are trained to respond to abnormal operating conditions, such as severe weather, related to their pipelines.
+Operator Qualification: Operators must have designated employees trained to respond to abnormal operating conditions, such as severe weather, related to their pipelines.